NVIDIA/ngc-examples/ncsp/README.md

 ncsp aws deleteVM                 # trace will be turned off at end of the command ncsp aws createVM                 # no tracing will be enabled for next creating
 ```
 Note that due simply to this simple per-CSP directory structure, only one active instance is allowed for a single CSP at one time.
 But you can have unique instances running in each supported CSP.
-There are several ways around this, one of which is listed below, so don't fret about this preceived limitation too much.
+There are several ways around this, one of which is listed below, so don't fret about this perceived limitation too much.
 ### More serious scripting
 As shown above, you embed these commands in other scripts.
 For a little bigger example, here is something that creates a VM, starts and stops it 10 times, then deletes it.
 It works with any of the CSPs that you have accounts with.